 See a LP® SmartSide® Installation Completed by Our Craftsmen:

 For those that lived in their homes for a number of years, experiencing ice dams for the first time can create a source of stress.
-Working with a reputable contractor that utilizes diagnostic tools will ensure that the root cause is identified and remedied.
-There are many reasons an ice dam can form, such as a clogged roof or soffit vents.
+Working with a reputable insulation contractor that utilizes diagnostic tools to complete a home energy audit and performance testing will ensure that the root cause is identified and remedied.
+You may find you need to improve your house insulation though there are many reasons an ice dam can form, such as a clogged roof vent or soffit vents.
 Bath fans that vent to the attic, rather than outdoors can also create an environment for ice dams.
 Homeowners with fiberglass insulation should also be aware that it can settle over time, reducing the insulation’s R-Value.

-Quality insulation contractors understand that a home’s architectural style is a key determinant to the strategy they utilize to create an energy efficient space.
+Quality home insulation contractors understand that a home’s architectural style is a key determinant to the strategy they utilize to create an energy efficient space.
 Hip roofs have low pitches, making them prone to ice dams.
-In this architectural configuration, the best method to create a roof absent of ice dams is to remove the old insulation, apply an inch and a half of spray foam on all areas of the attic except for the eaves.
+In this architectural configuration, the best method to create a roof absent of ice dams is with insulation replacement.
+After removing old insulation, apply an inch and a half of spray foam on all areas of the attic except for the eaves.
 In that area, five and half inches of should be used in order to achieve optimum R-Value.
-The rest of the attic has enough height for blown-in insulation to be applied.
+The rest of the attic has enough height for blown-in insulation.